halfzebra/create-elm-app/CONTRIBUTING.md

 # Contributing to Create Elm App

+Thank you for considering contributing to Create Elm App!

+Would you like to get involved?

+Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

 ## Setting Up a Local Copy

 1. Fork the repo and clone with `git clone git@github.com:%YOUR_USERNAME%/create-elm-app.git`